caldayham/ambitious-icarus/README.md

-# The Ambitious Icarus (Ambica) Project
+# The Ambitious Icarus Project (AIP v1.0)

-The Ambitous Icarus (Ambica) project aims to create a functional wing-suit based roughly on the anatomy of large birds.
+The Ambitous Icarus Project aims to create a functional wing-suit based roughly on the anatomy of large birds.
+The suit will be human powered, chemically powered, and electrically powered.

 ====

-The Ambica Mach 1 will employ a gliding method with three primary wing bones and two tail struts
+The  Mach 1 will employ a gliding method with three primary wing bones, a synthetic light-weight large feather platform, and two tail struts